Course Outline

 Requirements

-• Experience using a command-line interface (CLI) in any operating system for government tasks
+• Experience utilizing a command-line interface (CLI) in any operating system for government applications.

-• Familiarity with basic operating system concepts such as files, processes, and users
+• Familiarity with fundamental operating system concepts such as files, processes, and users.

 Audience

-• IT support personnel managing Linux systems for government operations
+• IT support personnel responsible for managing Linux systems in public sector environments.

-• Developers and DevOps beginners working with Oracle Linux environments in government settings
+• Developers and DevOps beginners working with Oracle Linux environments in governmental settings.

 21 Hours